-Emma has had the privilege to share the stage with many Indianapolis musicians including Rob Dixon, Everett Greene, Nick Tucker and Kenny Phelps.
+Emma has had the privilege to share the stage with many Indianapolis musicians including Rob Dixon, Everett Greene, Nick Tucker, Kenny Phelps, Steve Allee.

 Emma started performing at the age of 9 with the Indianapolis Children’s Choir.
 With this choir, she had the opportunity to perform at various prestigious venues around Indianapolis and to travel to New York City to perform at Carnegie Hall.
 During this time, Emma also was selected to be a member of the Indiana All State Choir (2 years).
 At age 11, she started performing solo jazz performances at local talent contests and Cabarets.
 At the age of 12, she was also personally invited to perform on Cole Porter’s piano for his family.

 In 2014, Emma performed on vocals and piano, as the youngest artist, at Carmel Porchfest.
-At the age of 14, Emma started her own small jazz combo band, The Main Street Jazz Band.
-Emma was the arranger, band leader, vocalist and keyboard player for this band.
-Her jazz combo has performed at the Indianapolis Jazzfest, The National Mayor's Conference, The Junior Diabetes Research Foundation Gala and most recently as the youngest featured band at Jazz on the Monon, two years in a row.
+At the age of 14, Emma started her own small jazz combo band where Emma was the arranger, bandleader, vocalist and keyboard player for this band.
+Her jazz combo performed at the Indianapolis Jazzfest, The National Mayor's Conference, The Junior Diabetes Research Foundation Gala and most recently as the youngest featured band at Jazz on the Monon, two years in a row.

 In addition, Emma has experience arranging music for both small jazz combos and big bands.
 Her arrangements have been played by The Main Street Jazz Band, The Butler Youth Jazz Ensemble, The Butler Jordan Jazz Choir and the Telluride Jazz All Stars.
-Emma has taken private lessons with Erin Benedict (Butler University professor, Jazz Voice, 3 years), Dr. Gary Walters (Butler University professor, Jazz Piano, 3 years) and Maggie Arcoleo (Classical Voice, 4 years), Charlie Christenson (Frost School of Music, Jazz Voice) Dr. Kate Reid (Frost School of Music, Jazz Voice).
+Emma has taken private lessons with Blair Clark, Erin Benedict (Butler University professor, Jazz Voice, 3 years), Dr. Gary Walters (Butler University professor, Jazz Piano, 3 years), Maggie Arcoleo (Classical Voice, 4 years), Charlie Christenson (Frost School of Music, Jazz Voice) Dr. Kate Reid (Frost School of Music, Jazz Voice).

 Emma gives back to the community by performing on a regular basis at community events, local nursing homes and homeless shelters.
 She was a member of Perfect Harmony, a part of Michael Feinstein's The Great American Songbook Foundation.
 With Perfect Harmony, a music program that collaborates with Alzheimer's patients and their caregivers, Emma performed jazz standards weekly for residents of local nursing homes.